JanvDelden/template/README.md

 # Template

-Repository to provide a default project structure.
+Repository to provide a default project structure and some convenience code for e.g. logging.